The Easiest Stuffed Pepper Recipe I Know

 I was never a huge fan of stuffed peppers.
 I wouldn’t say no to eating one, but the idea of making them has never appealed to me.
 The ‘effort to reward’ ratio was just a little off.
-That is, until I came up with this stuffed pepper recipe.
+That is, until I came up with this streamlined recipe for good old fashioned Easy Stuffed Bell Peppers.

 stuffed pepper on a plate with tomato sauce.

-What’s so great about this stuffed pepper recipe?
+What’s so great about this Stuffed Bell Pepper recipe?

-Most of the stuffed pepper recipes I come across follow a similar format.
-Cook some rice, then brown some meat, then mix those together with spices, stuff the pepper, then cook the stuffed peppers.
-I prefer using a streamlined method where the only cooking that takes place happens inside the pepper.
+Most of the stuffed bell pepper recipes I come across follow a similar format.
+Cook the rice, then brown the meat, then mix those together with spices, stuff the pepper, then cook the stuffed peppers.
+I prefer using a streamlined method where the only cooking that takes place happens inside the bell pepper itself.
 10 minutes of up-front effort, followed by a lot of passive oven time.

-With all those extra steps out of the way, these stuffed peppers are great to make any night of the week.
+With all those extra steps out of the way, this stuffed bell pepper recipe is great to make any night of the week.
 Plus, you can eat them hot or cold, making them great for packed lunches.
 This recipe scales up really easily too, so it’s a great option if you’re having people over for dinner.

 stuffed peppers in a dutch oven.

-What you need to make these stuffed peppers
+What you need to make these Stuffed Bell Peppers

-The only cooking equipment you need is an oven-proof container deep enough to keep the peppers standing up straight.
+The only cooking equipment you need for this recipe is an oven-proof container deep enough to keep the bell peppers standing up straight.
 I’ve used a stainless steel sauté pan, I’ve also used a Dutch oven.
 The peppers need to be covered while they bake, but you can use a lid or a piece of tinfoil.
 Whatever you’ve got handy.

-• Peppers – Any colour will do, but I tend to avoid the green ones for this particular recipe
+• Bell Peppers – Any colour will do, but I tend to avoid the green ones for this particular recipe because the other colors have a sweeter flavor.

-• Lean ground pork – Because we’re not cooking this ahead of time, using fatty pork would give you a greasy pepper
+• Lean ground pork – Because we’re not cooking this ahead of time, using fatty pork would make the stuffed peppers a bit greasy.

 • Garlic – Can you imagine a stuffed pepper without it?